 What’s a new client onboarding process?

-Key parts in the onboarding process.
+Key parts in the onboarding process

-- Expectation setting meetings: I’m sure that you’ve got everything in their engagement letters.
-But let’s be honest, how much of the engagement letter do you think your new client actually reads?
-This part of the new client onboarding process is where each of the client’s named contacts rings them up to talk them through their responsibilities and the firm’s responsibilities.
+- Expectation setting: I'm sure you've got everything in their engagement letters.
+But let's be honest, how much of the engagement letter do you think your new client actually reads?
+This part of the new client onboarding process is where each of the client's named contacts rings them up to talk them through their responsibilities and the firm's responsibilities.
 This part of a new client onboarding process is often lacking from many small firm processes.
-Without this step you run the risk of a mismatch of expectations between you and your new client which will lead to scope creep and conflict.
+Without this step, you run the risk of a mismatch of expectations between you and your new client which will lead to scope creep and conflict.

 - Making them feel really special?
 In your sales meetings you probably explained the new client onboarding process.
 What expectations did you leave them with, and are you exceeding them?
 If you are only just about meeting their expectations at this stage, you’re setting up a problem client.
-Are there simple little things that could help you exceed expectations now?
+What simple things could help you exceed expectations now?
 From a ‘welcome pack’ (done differently, rather than a simple list of all the staff names), up to a small gift, or handwritten welcome card (personalised with a team/ office/ motivational photo on the front).

 Managing the new client onboarding process.

 Having somebody, not you, who knows where every client is in the process; coordinates the response from your firm, chases the client and flags up problems sounds obvious – but many firms just tell a member of staff to do that.
 There’s no delegation, follow up, or discussion in weekly meetings.
 If your coordinator went off sick, where’s the data kept, is it electronic, (or at least available) and managed seamlessly?
 Click here to download our best practice onboarding process to almost virtually eliminate manual data entry by you or the client.